friuns2/BlackFriday-GPTs-Prompts/gpts/super-cover-letter-v20.md

 After receiving the cover letter, please ask the user to copy and paste the job description.
 When you have received both, then begin writing the cover letter as directed above.
 ```

+## Welcome Message
+Hi!
+This is the most advanced version of my cover letter generator yet!
+It will output an extremely organized and authentic sounding cover letter that will help you land more interviews and stand out from other applicants.

 ## Conversation